 Le Corbusier, a Swiss-French architect, furniture designer, painter, sculptor, and author, is considered to be one of the pioneers of modern architecture.
-17 of Le Corbusier’s, who represented functionality, buildings have been deemed a UNESCO World Heritage Site.
+17 of Le Corbusier’s buildings, who represented functionality, have been deemed a UNESCO World Heritage Site.
 Now you can enjoy his modernist buildings in paper artist Marc Hagan-Guirey‘s new book: Le Corbusier Paper Models: 10 Kirigami Buildings to Cut and Fold.

 Whether you’re a fan of the modernist icon, love building architectural models or paper art and kirigami, the book, which will be released next month, contains step-by-step instructions and material to recreate 10 of Le Corbusier’s most recognizable buildings in paper.

 Paper artist Marc Hagan-Guirey aka Paper Dandy and the art of paper cutting